 - Prepare the fruit - While the tapioca cools, prepare the fruit.
 1 to 1 ½ cups of small diced fruit (small dice) is great.
 Use your favorites or whatever is available.
 Sprinkle with the sea salt, zest, and squeeze lime juice over top.
 Toss to combine, and set aside.

 - Make the mascarpone cream - To make mascarpone cream, add mascarpone to a small food processor.
 Add tropical puree(s), agave nectar, and salt.
 Pulse until creamy and smooth.
 Keep refrigerated until ready to assemble.

 - To Serve - Spoon a layer of tapioca into a glass dish, add a generous spoonful of tropical fruit, another spoonful of tapioca.
 Top with a dollop of mascarpone cream.
 Garnish with fresh herbs (Thai basil or mint), and some freshly grated lime zest.
 Enjoy!

 Can I make this dessert in advance?
 You'll want to serve this dessert at room temperature or chilled.
 You can make the tapioca and mascarpone cream the day before, and dice the fruit and assemble it the day of...
 That makes it a perfectly elegant party dessert that can be

 An important distinction: I use both coconut (non-dairy) milk and coconut milk in a can from the coconut.
 You can substitute nut milk or dairy milk for the coconut non-dairy milk, but the coconut milk is an important flavor component.
 I typically use lite coconut milk, and have used that in calculating macros.

+What kind of fruit should I use?
 For the fresh fruits, use 1 or a combination.
 I live in south Texas, and tropical fruit is plentiful, so I have choices.
 Mango is very widely available, as are kiwi.
 The guava may be more difficult to find.
 By all means, be flexible, and use fresh, quality fruit!